Transmission

 Starting the daemon will create an initial configuration file.
 See #Configuring the daemon.

-The daemon can then be stopped with:
+The Transmission daemon can be stopped with:

 $ pkill -3 transmission-daemon